-Ticket prices depend on the time of the visit – its just a few € difference in ticket prices but if you don’t want to stand in line and also have access to level 148, you have to pay a few more extra €.
+Ticket prices depend on the time of the visit – it’s just a few € difference in ticket prices, but if you don’t want to stand in line and have access to level 148, you have to pay a few more extra €.

-The building will not be the highest building for long – a new tower is going to break the record but for now, book yourself tickets for Burj Khalifa if you want to experience the taller building in the world.
+The building will not be the highest building for long – a new tower will break the record, but for now, book yourself tickets for Burj Khalifa if you want to experience the taller building in the world.

-You do not have to be scared though – you are secured by a belt.
+You do not have to be scared, though – a belt secures you.
 The experience lasts about 10 minutes, and you can even book the whole capsule and have your birthday celebration up in the sky.
-If you travel to Dubai with kids, you can either take them with your or let them enjoy JBR which is one of the best places to visit in Dubai.
+If you travel to Dubai with kids, you can either take them with you or enjoy JBR, one of the best places to visit in Dubai.

 One of the most beautiful rides you can take is a hot air balloon ride.

-A balloon ride above Dubai´s desert is gorgeous and unique – seeing the sun rise in the desert (yes, it means waking up very early) while passing sand dunes is a very special way to experience Dubai.
+A balloon ride above Dubai´s desert is gorgeous and unique – seeing the sunrise in the desert (yes, it means waking up very early).
+At the same time, passing dunes is an exceptional way to experience Dubai.

 While there is no guarantee how high you will soar above the ground (as it depends on the weather conditions), it is a fun thing to do and one of the best views you will have from above.
-Duration: about 40 minutes but the whole trips takes a few hours including hotel pick-up etc. So if you have a few days in Dubai, add it to your itinerary.
+Duration: about 40 minutes, but the whole trip takes a few hours, including hotel pick-up, etc. So if you have a few days in Dubai, add it to your itinerary.

 Something for the bucket list (even mine) is to see Dubai´s attractions from a seaplane.

-For the very brave ones, a unique way to overlook Dubai is from a jump from the plane.
+A unique way to overlook Dubai is from a jump from the plane for the fearless ones.

 At 120 miles per hour, you fall freely, and while you probably will not be able to enjoy the view at the beginning, you might do so once you are more relaxed and soaring rather than falling.

-So, if you want to enjoy a drink while having great views, here are some rooftop bars that have some of the best views in Dubai (though I have not been t all myself, these are known to be the best bars that come with a view).
+So, if you want to enjoy a drink while having great views, here are some rooftop bars with some of the best views in Dubai (though I have not been to all myself, these are known to be the best bars that come with a view).

 Level 43 Sky Lounge at Four Points by Sheraton

-For 360-degree views of the city, head to this rooftop bar which is located 155 meters above ground.
+For 360-degree views of the city, head to this rooftop bar located 155 meters above the ground.

 Tomo at Raffles Hotel

-This rooftop bar and Japanese restaurant is located at the 17th floor of Raffles Hotel in the older part of Dubai so you can enjoy the views of the “new” skyline (which includes Burj Khalifa).
+This rooftop bar and Japanese restaurant is located on the 17th floor of Raffles Hotel in the older part of Dubai, so you can enjoy the views of the “new” skyline (which includes Burj Khalifa).

 Shades at Address Dubai Marina

 For beautiful views of Dubai Marina, head to this rooftop bar.
-It is open at day time, too and was a perfect choice for my lunch.
+It is open in the daytime, too, and was a perfect choice for my lunch.
 But the views were even better than the food.
 I did not use the infinity pool there – but you can buy a day pass and enjoy these views while relaxing in the water.

-There are some more amazing viewpoints in Dubai – many of the skyscrapers offers stunning views of the city and also Burj Khalifa.
-However, the above mentioned places are pretty great if you are looking for the ultimate, the best views in Dubai because each offer quite a unique experience.
+There are some more amazing viewpoints in Dubai – many of the skyscrapers offer stunning views of the city and Burj Khalifa.
+However, the above-mentioned places are pretty great if you are looking for the ultimate, the best views in Dubai because each offers quite a unique experience.